mschinmayi07/rate_my_rep/README.md

 # RateMyRep

-**Do your reps keep their promises?** A transparency tool that compares what Arizona legislators *say* they'll do versus what they *actually* legislate.
+**Do your reps walk the talk?** A transparency tool that compares what Arizona legislators *say* they'll do versus what they *actually* legislate.

 Built at HackASU 2026.